SAFE-Stack/docs/docs/template-appservice.md

 It comes in a number of pricing plans, including a free option and has options for scale-up, scale-out, turn-key authentication as well as powerful monitoring capabilities.
 It is compatible with virtual any runtime, and includes excellent support for both .NET Framework and Core.

-## Deployment steps
+## Deployment Steps
 In order to deploy your SAFE application to the App Service, you must have first created an [Azure Account](template-azure-registration/#creating-an-azure-account), selected a [Subscription ID](template-azure-registration/#selecting-the-subscription) and created an associated [App Registration](template-azure-registration/#creating-an-app-registration).

-## Deploying through FAKE

 ### Custom FAKE build tasks

-The Azure variant of the SAFE template adds the following extra build stages.
+The Azure variant of the SAFE template adds the following extra build stages:

 1. **Bundle** - Runs after the standard Build step.
 It combines the outputs of the Client and Server application into a single folder.
 1. **ArmTemplate** - Deploys an Azure Resource Manager template containing an entire environment as required by the SAFE application.